erinchocolate/useful-keybindings/README.md

-This is a collection of useful keybindings/commands/workflows I learned using different tools.
+This is a collection of useful keybindings and commands I learned using different tools.

 ## Keybindings
 [VSCode](https://github.com/erinchocolate/my-tools/blob/master/keybindings/VSCode.md)